bahlolab/mitoCN/README.md

 # mitoCN

 Estimate mitochondrial DNA copy number (mtDNA-CN) from whole-genome sequencing (WGS) data, with coverage bias adjustment, including GC bias and homology bias adjustment.
+It takes about 10 minutes of CPU time for a 30X genome.

 ## Installation
 * Clone this repositoty